TheCaffeine/password-locker/README.md

 ## Business Driven Development

-The user would would be able to:
+The user would be able to:

 - To create an account for the application or log into the application.
 - Store their existing acounts login details for various accounts that they have registered for.